 The kayak has a small amount of shock cord deck rigging across the bow of the deck, although not a lot.

-Don’t expect the world from this simple 10 foot recreational kayak.
-You can rest assured that it is reliable and a great choice for beginners.
+Don’t expect the world from this simple 10-foot recreational kayak.
+You can rest assured that it is reliable and one of the best kayaks for beginners.
 It won’t break the bank and will provide everything you need to get started and paddle with confidence.
 It is a remarkably lighter kayak and can be transported with ease.

 - Length – 115″

 - Capacity – 113 kg

 - Construction – Plastic

 Sun Dolphin Aruba Kayak 10-foot